 In the future world powered by renewable electricity, interconnectors could transmit electricity East-West around time zones to reduce the need for intra-day storage; or North-South, between latitudes to resolve the problem of inter-seasonal electricity variation.
 For example, compare the Xinjiang-Anhui interconnector (12GW, 3293 km) with the UKs 8 GW intra-day storage power requirement, estimated above and the 1700 km distance between England and Algeria in North Africa, where solar energy is plentiful.
 It seems that appropriate interconnectors could supply much of the UK’s daily electricity variation and possibly, much of its inter-seasonal electricity requirements.

 Of course, electricity storage is not just a UK problem.
 Solar electricity from Northern Australia could be supplied to Indonesia via a 3000 km UHVDC interconnector or to Singapore at 3500 km.
-This is likely to be much more profitable than converting precious Australian fresh water into hydrogen and transporting it to Asian cities by ship, with 68% energy losses in the process (Fig. 3).
+This is likely to be much more profitable than generating hydrogen and transporting it from Australia to Asian cities by ship, with 68% energy losses in the round-trip energy conversions (Fig. 3).
 Other examples abound around the globe.